garden-io/garden/docs/using-garden/modules.md

 Modules still work with garden Bonsai but are not documented.
 For module related documentation please see [Garden 0.12 documentation](https://github.com/garden-io/garden/tree/0.12/docs).

-[Reference documentation for modules](../reference/module-types/README.md) is still available for Bonsai.
 {% endhint %}